General Crime Advocates are available Monday – Friday 8:30 AM – 4:30 PM at 612-767-9844.

 When you’ve been a victim of a crime – a violent crime, personal crime or property crime – you’ve experienced trauma.
 You might feel afraid, scared, confused or worried you might lose everything.
-Cornerstone’s General Crime Victim Services program goes beyond domestic violence, sexual violence and human trafficking.
-We believe all people who’ve had any type of victimization are deserving of advocacy and support.
-We can help anyone who has experienced a crime.
+Cornerstone’s General Crime Advocates are here to help.
 There is no requirement to contact law enforcement or police at any time in order to receive services from Cornerstone.
 We are a safe place for you to get help after a crime has occurred.

 We can assist you if you’ve experienced any of the following crimes: